When Do Flat Minima Optimizers Work?: How do SWA and SAM perform on a broad set of experiments?

+As we point out in the introduction, there is almost no overlap and consistency regarding reported SWA and SAM results in the literature.
+This section addresses this gap.
+For example, \citet{SAM_NLP,SAM_VIT} illustrate that the flat minima found by SAM improve generalization on Transformer \cite{transformer} architectures compared to non-flat optimizers, but they do not compare against SWA.
+Hence, it is unclear if the computationally cheaper SWA may provide better or similar performance.

-We compare flat minimizers SWA, SAM, and WASAM over the baseline non-flat minimizers across a range of different tasks in the domains of computer vision, natural language processing, and graph representation learning.
-All results have been averaged at least three times across random seeds, and we report the corresponding standard error.
+We compare flat minimizers SWA, SAM, and averaged SWA iterates (WASAM) over the non-flat minimizers across a range of different tasks in the domains of computer vision, natural language processing, and graph representation learning.
+We average all runs at least three times across random seeds (more often for experiments with higher variability, see details in \Cref{app:experimental_details}), and we report the corresponding standard error.
 We bold the best-performing approach and any approach whose average performance plus standard error overlaps it.

-\paragraph{Hyper-parameters.} For all architectures and datasets, we set hyperparameters shared by all methods (e.g., learning rate) to values cited in prior work; sometimes with minor practical modifications, e.g., adjusting the batch size to be compatible with our GPUs' memory capacities.
-For flat-minima optimizers we select hyper-parameters using a grid search over a held out validation set.
-Specifically, for SWA we follow \citet{SWA} and hold the update frequency $\nu$ constant to once per epoch and tune the start time $E \in \{0.5T, 0.6T, 0.75T, 0.9T \}$ ($T$ is the number of baseline training epochs). \citet{SWA} argue that in order to encourage exploration of the basin, a cyclical learning rate starting from $E$ can help.
-For the sake of simplicity, we average the iterates of the baseline directly, but include even earlier starting times (i.e., $0.5T, 0.6T$).
+\paragraph{Hyper-parameters.} For all architectures and datasets, we set hyperparameters shared by all methods (e.g., learning rate) mostly to values cited in prior work \footnote{Sometimes with minor modifications, e.g., adjusting per-device batch sizes to be compatible with our GPU infrastructure.} As explained in \Cref{sec:swa,sec:sam}, the effectiveness of flat-minima optimizers is highly sensitive to their additional hyper-parameters.
+We select hyper-parameters using a grid search over a held-out validation set.
+Specifically, for SWA we follow \citet{SWA} and hold the update frequency $\nu$ constant to once per epoch and tune the start time $E \in \{0.5T, 0.6T, 0.75T, 0.9T \}$ ($T$ is the number of baseline training epochs). \citet{SWA} argue that a cyclical learning rate starting from $E$ helps to encourage exploration of the basin.
+For the sake of simplicity, we average the iterates of the baseline directly but include even earlier starting times (i.e., $0.5T, 0.6T$).
+In \Cref{app:constant_lr}, we compare against using a constant learning rate at the end of training.
 For SAM, we tune its neighborhood size $\rho \in \{0.01, 0.02, 0.05, 0.1, 0.2 \}$, as in previous work \cite{SAM, SAM_NLP}.

-Please see \Cref{app:experimental_details} for the values of all hyper-parameters and additional training details.
+\Cref{app:experimental_details} contains the values of all hyper-parameters and additional training details (including public model checkpoints, hardware infrastructure, software libraries, etc.) to ensure full reproducibility alongside open-sourcing our code.